-The rural economy is benefiting from the strong U.S. economy, driving higher levels of spending and investment by businesses and consumers.
-Most agricultural commodity prices have increased sharply thus far in 2022 and remained highly volatile.
-The Russia/Ukraine conflict has also impacted certain agricultural commodity prices and created additional volatility and uncertainty in the markets.
-The historic drought in the western United States is projected to continue through 2022, which is creating heightened regional concerns across various agricultural sectors as well as challenges for water resources.
-Higher input costs, labor shortages and supply chain disruptions are also impacting certain sectors of the agricultural economy.
-The power and energy industries face challenges from higher natural gas and other energy prices, but the outlook in these sectors remains favorable over the long-term as the industry anticipates an injection of trillions of dollars in infrastructure spending due to the passage of the Infrastructure Investment and Jobs Act.
+The rural economy in the U.S. continues to benefit from higher levels of spending and investment by businesses and consumers.
+Agricultural commodity prices remain highly volatile and while prices decreased in recent months, certain agricultural commodity prices continue to be impacted by tight global supply and steady demand.
+The Russia/Ukraine war has also impacted certain agricultural commodity prices and created additional volatility and uncertainty in the markets.
+The historic drought in the western United States continues and is creating heightened regional concerns across various agricultural sectors as well as challenges for water resources.
+Hurricane Ian, which made landfall in Florida in September, has negatively impacted fertilizer production in this region and created further price volatility to certain other commodities.
+Higher input costs and supply chain disruptions are also impacting the agricultural economy.
+The power and energy industries face challenges from higher natural gas and other energy prices, however, the outlook in these sectors remains favorable over the long-term to upgrade and maintain the energy grid and higher infrastructure spending due to the passage of the Infrastructure Investment and Jobs Act.